debox-network/downloads/README.md

     <a href="https://debox.network/">https://debox.network</a>
 </h3>

 This repository is the public distribution point for Debox.
+Releases are published via [GitHub Releases][latest], where you can download the latest release assets for your platform.

-Releases are published via GitHub Releases.
-Each release entry below lists included components, their versions, and links to their `CHANGELOG.md`.
+Each release entry below lists included components, their versions, and links to their `CHANGELOG.md` files.

-## [v0.1.0] - 2026-04-20
+## [v0.1.0] - 2026-04-21

 ### Components